‘Captain America’ Star Chris Evans Reveals Marvel’s Thoughts On His Anti-Trump Rhetoric

-Chris Evans is best known on the big screen for his role in the red, white, and blue as superhero Captain America in the Marvel Cinematic Universe.
-Off the screen, Evans seems to put on a display that would make his character proud, helping actresses navigate staircases at awards shows, sharing those events with members of his family, is an avid dog lover, and is regularly lauded by all his costars as an all-around wonderful person.
+Chris Evans is best known on the big screen for his role in the red, white, and blue costume of superhero Captain America in the Marvel Cinematic Universe.
+Off the screen, Evans seems to put on a display that would make his character proud, helping actresses navigate staircases at awards shows, sharing those events with members of his family, is an avid dog lover, and is regularly lauded by all his co-stars as an all-around wonderful person.

 Aside from being a kind and caring person, Evans is also vocal on political matters.
-Ever since President Donald Trump took up office in January 2017, Evans has had no problem with sharing his thoughts on the former reality star’s presidency.
-Despite stirring up plenty of Trump supporters with his regular bashing of Trump, there is one group of people that has no problem with how vocal he is, according to Comic Book.
+Ever since President Donald Trump took office in January 2017, Evans has had no problem with sharing his thoughts on the former reality star’s presidency.
+Despite stirring up plenty of Trump supporters with his regular bashing of Trump, there is one group of people that have no problem with how vocal he is, according to Comic Book.

 Kevin Feige, Marvel Studios’ president, takes a very different view, seeing Evans’ actions on Twitter as “very Cap-like.”